hugoladret/variance-processing-V1/README.md

-# Repository for "Dynamical processing of orientation precision in the primary visual cortex
+# Companion repository for the article "Resilience to sensory variance in the primary visual cortex"
-- Stimulations can be found under ./stimuli
-- code for the single-neuron pipeline is in ./experimental
-- all figures are generated using the code found in ./figs
+Code will be made available upon publication.